 - Max Allen: Rehearsal is the Hardest Part

 The rehearsal process was where I found the most challenges in this project.
 The concept, logistics, working with designers, and even running the show itself had their unique hurdles, but rehearsal was the largest part where I was continuously navigating different obstacles.
-As I mentioned in a previous post, this project operates within a moreContinue reading “Max Allen: Rehearsal is the Hardest Part” - Rameen Ahmed: Pivoting to a More Sustainable RouteAs technology advances, so has the prevalence of 3D printing.
+As I mentioned in a previous post, this project operates within a moreContinue reading “Max Allen: Rehearsal is the Hardest Part” - Rameen Ahmad: Pivoting to a More Sustainable RouteAs technology advances, so has the prevalence of 3D printing.
 The ease of sending a design file to a printer is unrivaled, and the new possibility of creating complex structures is revolutionary compared to age-old construction techniques.
 However, as humanity innovates, the waste produced by this expansion is unprecedented.
-The waste products from modern constructionContinue reading “Rameen Ahmed: Pivoting to a More Sustainable Route”
+The waste products from modern constructionContinue reading “Rameen Ahmad: Pivoting to a More Sustainable Route”

 - Peter Fasano: Hurdles to Xenharmonic ComputationGreetings Esteemed Reader, This past month, completing a big band arrangement of ‘Smart Race’ and finishing the theme of ‘Celebration’, the last movement of my big band suite, revealed some persistent problems I’ll be facing in my tuning methodology.
 The Lumatone is anticipated to give me insight on said methods, however, it is stuck inContinue reading “Peter Fasano: Hurdles to Xenharmonic Computation”